samjulien/blog/_posts/2018-07-05-keep-api-backward-compatibility-with-express-gateway.markdown

 ---
 layout: post
 title: "Keep API Backward Compatibility with Express Gateway"
-description: "Express Gateway is an API gateway that sits at the heart of any microservices architecture and that can help you keep your APIs backward compatible."
+description: "Learn how an API gateway can help you retaining API compatibility with old clients while evolving the product according to the new needs of your business."
-date: 2018-07-03 08:30
+date: 2018-07-05 08:30
 category: Technical Guide, Backend, NodeJS
 author:
   name: "Vincenzo Chianese"